Solskjaer's sloppy Man Utd back where they belong - in the Europa League | Goal.com

 One point was all Manchester United needed to reach the last 16 of the Champions League – one point from two games – and yet they just couldn’t manage it.

-As Ole Gunnar Solskjaer had said, their destiny was in their own hands but the performance they produced at the Red Bull Arena on Tuesday night suggested that the Europa League is where his side was always meant to end up.
+As Ole Gunnar Solskjaer had said, their destiny was in their own hands but the performance they produced in losing 3-2 at the Red Bull Arena on Tuesday night suggested that the Europa League is where his side was always meant to end up.

 True, United were placed in the Champions League's 'group of death' but the Grim Reaper didn't appear until that disastrous defeat in Istanbul in November.